Anosmia_header4b.png

 What about taste?

 Smith conducted an informal experiment to investigate this.
-He asked people who were reporting COVID-19-related anosmia and loss of taste to put a drop of lemon juice on their tongue.
+He asked people reporting COVID-19-related anosmia and loss of taste to put a drop of lemon juice on their tongue.
 “They would say, ‘Oh yeah, I can taste that sour taste, but that's all.’
 And then they would realize how much of what they were calling ‘tasting’ was actually due to smell.”

 When I ask Smith about the experiments with strong alcohol I’ve witnessed on social media, he points out that there’s actually a third factor at play.